0x416c616e/AdiaScript/README.md

 # Syntax

-Here's an example of how to write AdiaScript:
+Here's an example of how to write AdiaScript (this needs to be updated and more stuff will be added to the wiki in the future):

     # this is a comment
     click 400 500